Sheena Howard: Early life

-Howard attended West Catholic Prepatory High School in Philadelphia, where she played basketball, soccer and track.
+Howard attended West Catholic Preparatory High School in Philadelphia, where she played basketball, soccer and track.
 She attended Iona College in New Rochelle, New York and played three years of Division 1 basketball with the Iona Gaels.
-Howard attended Howard University in Washington, D.C., graduating in 2010 with a PhD in communication and culture.
+Howard attended NYIT for master's degree graduating in 2007, and Howard University in Washington, D.C., graduating in 2010 with a PhD in communication and culture.

 Career

 Howard is a social justice activist and cultural critic, who writes about social and political events with a focus on racial and sexual minorities.
 From 2011 to 2013 Howard served as a Dissertation Award Committee member, AABHE.
 She was also a section editor for the Journal of African American Males In Education in 2009.

 In 2014, Howard became the first Black woman to win an Eisner Award for her book Black Comics: Politics of Race and Representation.
 The book, edited with Dr. Ron Jackson II, is based on her dissertation "African American Communication Dynamics Through Black Comics Strips."
 In an interview with Michael Cavna at The Washington Post, Howard is quoted as saying, "I want people to read the book and learn about the great black creators and writers that were writing characters during a time in which there was immense racism and hatred towards black people.
 These writers and creators were as much a part of the civil-rights movement as music artists, preachers and speakers."

 In 2017, NBC News featured a story on a comic book that Howards co-authored; the lead character in the comic had Down Syndrome.
-The show noted: "Incorporating a theme of fake news into her latest story line in 'Superb', a comic series co-written by 'Luke Cage' comic writer David F. Walker, the Philadelphia native finds it important to add current political challenges in order to bring ethos and depth to her comic creations.
+The show noted, "Incorporating a theme of fake news into her latest story line in 'Superb', a comic series co-written by 'Luke Cage' comic writer David F. Walker, the Philadelphia native finds it important to add current political challenges in order to bring ethos and depth to her comic creations.
 But while her work is often political in nature, she is careful not to inundate adolescent readers with overt commentary."

-VIBE magazine also acknowledged Howard's literary contributions : "In the past two years, many of the best-selling and deeply profound books, as well as research, have been headed by women of color: Jacqueline Woodson, Zadie Smith, Jesmyn Ward, Brit Bennett, Angie Thomas, Roxane Gaye, Prof. Brittany Cooper, and newcomer Prof. Keisha Blain, Ava DuVernay and Issa Rae, among others.
+VIBE magazine also acknowledged Howard's literary contributions: "In the past two years, many of the best-selling and deeply profound books, as well as research, have been headed by women of color: Jacqueline Woodson, Zadie Smith, Jesmyn Ward, Brit Bennett, Angie Thomas, Roxane Gaye, Prof. Brittany Cooper, and newcomer Prof. Keisha Blain, Ava DuVernay and Issa Rae, among others.
 This phenomenon of black women telling their/our stories isn't new, either.
 It's just that millennials weren't fortunate enough to witness the god-like momentum of our foremothers.
 We've had to Google, purchase books, or listen to our elders tell stories of trailblazing black women from way back when.
 Adding to this vast body of work by black queens is Howard University alumna, Dr. Sheena Howard, associate professor of communication at Rider University.
-Prof. Howard, [is] also a filmmaker.
+Prof. Howard, [is] also a filmmaker."